Music Business Association: Member benefits

-Music Biz members have access to a slate of premium member benefits which are grouped under the Association's three pillars: events, education, and empowerment.

 Events

-Music Biz hosts an annual slate of in-person and virtual events that help to inform its members on the latest developments across the music business and promote conversations that will shape the industry's future.
 The Association's in-person event slate includes the Music Biz Annual Conference, the Association's flagship event; the NY:LON Global Music Business Summit, in association with Music Ally, which alternates between New York City and London every year; the Let's Talk Physical seminars for members of the independent music retail community; the Metadata Summit, held bi-annually during the Association's Annual Conference and in a virtual format each fall; the #NEXTGEN_U Student Summit for those enrolled in music business higher education programs.

 Education

-Music Biz offers educational resources to help industry professionals at all levels make informed business decisions and make the most of their careers.
+Music Biz offers educational resources.
 These resources include webinars hosted by member companies; interviews with industry professionals conducted on The Future of What podcast; op-ed articles and Q&A's with industry thought leaders, curated daily news and industry analysis feeds; and trend reports provided by the Association's network of research partners.

 The Association also supports future industry professionals through its Academic Partnership program.
 When a college or university becomes an academic partner, all students and teachers in music business, technology, or entertainment law programs gain access to a slate of benefits tailored specifically for the academic community.

 Students at Academic Partner institutions, as well as the family members of member company employees, are eligible to apply for financial aid via Music Biz's Scholarship Foundation.
 Since its founding in 1966, the Foundation has raised over $9 million to support the costs of higher education for the industry's future leaders.

 Empowerment

-Music Biz empowers the music business community to promote an industry-wide culture that is inclusive and respectful of every professional and company comprising the global music business.
-The organization does so by bringing together action committees to address major issues affecting the music industry as a whole, providing funds to its members in need of mental health services, and through its Scholarship Foundation and Academic Partnership program which support the needs of the academic community.
+The organization brings together action committees to address major issues affecting the music industry as a whole, providing funds to its members in need of mental health services, and through its Scholarship Foundation and Academic Partnership program which support the needs of the academic community.